openhab/openhab1-addons/bundles/binding/org.openhab.binding.hdanywhere/README.md

 ## Binding Configuration

-This binding must be configured in the file `services/hdanywhere.cfg`.
+This binding can be configured in the file `services/hdanywhere.cfg`.

 A binding configuration with multiple configuration parts would typically be used to control multiple output ports at the same time, e.g. have the switch together to the same HDMI source port.